onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "School is training children in solving the most boring puzzles imaginable.
 Everything I've ever learned not through pain, I learned from solving interesting puzzles." - [Joscha Bach](https://twitter.com/Plinz/status/1746400465229950985)

 > "It is immoral and unconscionable to the rest of society to gatekeep the access to the elite through a handful of ideologically captured academic institutions.
 Every sufficiently clear headed child should have access to an educational path that gets them elite certifications." - [Joscha Bach](https://twitter.com/Plinz/status/1746379894513401891)

+> "The whole educational and professional training system is a very elaborate filter, which just weeds out people who are too independent, and who think for themselves, and who don't know how to be submissive, and so on -- because they're dysfunctional to the institutions." - [Noam Chomsky](https://www.goodreads.com/quotes/47436-the-whole-educational-and-professional-training-system-is-a-very)

+> "Education is a system of imposed ignorance." - [Noam Chomsky](https://www.goodreads.com/quotes/130126-education-is-a-system-of-imposed-ignorance)

 > "There is no such thing as genius, some children are just less damaged than others." - [R. Buckminster Fuller](https://www.azquotes.com/quote/665689)